vivekmunde/pusu/README.md

 The version 1.1 will allow only one parameter while publishing the data & subscribing to the data.

-In the example below, publisher is publishing one JSON object consisting of date and company id.
+In the example below, publisher will not publish only one JSON object consisting of date and company id.

 ```
 import { publish } from 'pusu';